 One easy trick you can use to find themes that are made for screens with a 4:3 ratio is to look at the preview thumbnails that come with each theme.
 If the theme’s preview thumbnail image has a 4:3 ratio, then it all set to go for 4:3 ratio screens.

 Thanks to RxBrad for mentioning the trick to me.
 It’s a nice and simple way to navigate the RetroPie theme library for themes suitable for smaller screens.

 To sum things up

 There currently aren’t a huge amount of RetroPie themes specifically made for small screens.
-But there are a few themes created with small screens in mind that look fantastic on smaller screens.
+I think this will change in the near future with the Retroflag GPi case becoming so popular among retro gamers.
+But there are currently a few great themes created with small screens in mind that look fantastic on smaller screens.

 What RetroPie themes do you like for gaming consoles with small screens?
 Are there any RetroPie themes that are missing from the list that should be mentioned?
 Share some of your favourite RetroPie themes for small screens in the comments.